sasatatar/github-api-explorer/README.md

 ### Styling
 - The app is not optimized for mobile devices, but I might do it in the future for practice.
-- For some reason ::-webkit-scrollbar-thumb class is not included from styles.css in the budeled css file, which consequently makes the scrollbar handle invisible in production (on Chrome and Edge).
-I will try to figure out what is the cause.
+- For some reason ::-webkit-scrollbar-thumb class is not included from styles.css in the budeled css file, which consequently makes the scrollbar handle invisible in production (on Chrome and Edge). `TODO:` try to figure out the cause and fix it.